Information for System Diagnostics

 We do not collect any personal data and no credentials!
 We only collect information about your hard- and software configuration.

 As an alternative we have written the following linked script.
 Please save it on your device.
 It collects all necessary information on its own and sends it directly to us in the ticket you specify.
-If you have not yet received a ticket number, please send us an e-mail first.
+If you have not yet received a ticket number, please contact us first via our contact form.
 You will then automatically receive a ticket number in response.

 1) Save the script "systeminfos. sh" on your computer.
 Download